Gated Delta Networks: Improving Mamba2 with Delta Rule: Gated Delta Networks

 where the data-dependent gating term ${\alpha_t} \in (0,1)$ controls state decay.
 This formulation unifies the advantages of both gating mechanisms and the delta rule: the gating term enables adaptive memory management, while the delta update structure facilitates effective key-value association learning.

 We present a formal analysis of the gated delta rule through the lens of the online learning framework introduced by \cite{longhorn}.
-In this framework, recurrent state updates emerge as solutions to an online learning problem with objective function $\boldsymbol{L_t}(S)$.
-As shown in Table~\ref{tab:online-learning-rnn}, recent linear RNN architectures typically incorporate a regularization term in their online learning objective to prevent state divergence from previous values, thereby enabling memory retention.
+In this framework, recurrent state updates emerge as \emph{closed-form} solutions to an online learning problem, as shown in Table~\ref{tab:online-learning-rnn}.
+Recent linear RNN architectures typically incorporate a regularization term in their online learning objective to prevent state divergence from previous values, thereby enabling memory retention.
 However, this retention mechanism becomes problematic when the state becomes saturated with information.
-In such cases, each state must encode a superposition of multiple information pieces, making precise retrieval challenging.
-To address this limitation, Mamba2 and Gated DeltaNet introduce an adaptive scaling factor $\alpha_t$ that relaxes the regularization term, allowing controlled deviations between $S_t$ and $S_{t-1}$.
-This modification enables dynamic memory management through selective forgetting.
+In such cases, each state would encode a superposition of multiple information pieces, making precise retrieval challenging.
+To address this limitation, Mamba2 and Gated DeltaNet introduce an adaptive scaling factor $\alpha_t$ that relaxes the regularization term, allowing controlled deviations between $\rmS_t$ and $\rmS_{t-1}$.
+This modification enables dynamic memory management through selective forgetting, which could be useful in filtering out irrelevant information (see \S \ref{sec:case_study}).

-On the other hand, Linear Attention (LA) and Mamba2 use a simple linear prediction loss $\langle\rmS_t \vk_t, \vv_t\rangle$, while Longhorn \citep{longhorn} uses a more expressive online regression objective $\|\rmS_t\vk_t - \vv_t\|^2$ for better modeling of key-value associations.
-The resulting Longhorn's update rule closely resembles the delta update rule~\footnote{The theoretical distinction lies in the optimization approach: Longhorn uses implicit online learning \citep{Kulis2010ImplicitOL} to derive closed-form globally optimal updates, while DeltaNet optimizes the same objective through one-step explicit gradient descent, as noted by \citet{longhorn}.
-Despite Longhorn's stronger theoretical grounding, we found no significant empirical performance differences between these approaches and thus maintain DeltaNet's original formulations.}, suggesting the superiority of the (gated) delta rule over Mamba2 in in-context associative recall.
+On the other hand, Linear Attention (LA) and Mamba2 use a simple negative inner-product loss -$\langle\rmS_t \vk_t, \vv_t\rangle$, while Longhorn \citep{longhorn} uses a more expressive online regression objective $\|\rmS_t\vk_t - \vv_t\|^2$ for better modeling of key-value associations.
+The resulting Longhorn's update rule closely resembles the delta update rule,~\footnote{The theoretical distinction lies in the optimization approach: Longhorn uses implicit online learning \citep{Kulis2010ImplicitOL} to derive closed-form globally optimal updates, while DeltaNet optimizes the same objective through one-step explicit gradient descent, as noted by \citet{longhorn}. } suggesting the superiority of the (gated) delta rule over Mamba2 in in-context associative recall.

-From the perspective of fast weight programming \citep{Irie2022TheDF} and test-time training \citep{ttt}, the hidden state $\rmS$ can be interpreted as a weight matrix, with the delta rule optimizing the objective $L(\rmS_t)=\frac{1}{2} \| \rmS_t\vk_t - \vv_t \|^2$ via \emph{online} stochastic gradient descent (SGD):
+From the perspective of fast weight programming \citep{Irie2022TheDF} and test-time training \citep{ttt} and regression \citep{wang2025testtimeregressionunifyingframework}, the hidden state $\rmS$ can be interpreted as a (fast) weight matrix, with the delta rule optimizing the online regression objective $\mathcal{L}(\rmS_t)=\frac{1}{2} \| \rmS_t\vk_t - \vv_t \|^2$ via \emph{test-time} stochastic gradient descent (SGD):